 Patients with carotidynia present with unilateral neck pain in the region of the carotid bifurcation 1.
-The pain typically tends to be dull and throbbing in nature, continuous, and usually localised over the carotid bifurcation, although may radiate to the ipsilateral mandibular, cheek, ocular, or auricular regions.
+The pain typically tends to be dull and throbbing in nature, continuous, and usually localised over the carotid bifurcation, although it may radiate to the ipsilateral mandibular, buccal, ocular, or auricular regions.

 The aetiology of carotidynia remains unclear, however, it appears to be an inflammatory process involving the carotid wall, including the adventitia 1.

-Carotidynia may be divided into three distinct classifications 10:
+Carotidynia may be classified into three distinct entities 10:

-May inflammatory markers tend to be elevated which include 4:
+Many inflammatory markers tend to be elevated, including 4:

 - C-reactive protein (CRP)

 Contrary to the diagnostic criteria proposed by the Headache Classification Subcommittee of the IHS 3, which suggest that a carotid structural abnormality should be absent, relatively consistent imaging findings are encountered 1,2.

 Regardless of modality (ultrasound, CT, MRI), typical features of carotidynia include 1,2:

 - region: distal common carotid artery, bulb and proximal internal carotid artery